 Unless you have just won the lottery, your recent windfall is likely not enough to fully fund all of your goals.
 Through modeling, we can help you evaluate trade-offs within the assumptions of the plan.
 For example, assume your goals (in no particular order) are to: retire in 15 years, buy a 40' sailboat next year, and pay for 100% of your child's college education, beginning in 5 years.

-The Monte Carlo projections reveal there isn't enough windfall cash to fully fund each of these goals, based on 500 simulations of possible market returns.
+The Monte Carlo projections reveal the windfall cash is insufficient to fully fund each of these goals, based on 500 simulations of possible market returns.
 However, the Monte Carlo projections did produce a satisfactory result if you retired in 17 years or planned to fund 75% of the costs of college.
 Instead of just "winging it," a financial model can help provide the information you need to make more deliberate financial decisions for you and your family.

 To discuss how a financial plan may be able to help you maximize the benefits of a windfall, schedule a free consultation with an advisor today.